biocq/DORGE_codes/Data_processing/Phenotype_processing/README.md

-## Codes to process evaluation data can be found at:
+## Codes to process Phenotype data can be found at:

 https://figshare.com/s/da23c6485dfde9632f73